mabdinur/starterprojectspring/README.md

 }
 ```

+6. Configure HttpUtils.callEndpoint to inject span context into request.
+This is key to propagate the trace to the SecondService

-HttpUtils is a helper class that injects the current span context into request headers.
-This involves adding the parent trace id and the trace-state to the request header.
+HttpUtils is a helper class that injects the current span context into outgoing requests.
+This involves adding the tracer id and the trace-state to a request header.
 For this example, I used RestTemplate to send requests from FirstService to SecondService.
 A similar approach can be used with popular Java Web Clients such as okhttp and apache http client.
-The key is this implementation is to override the put method in HttpTextFormat.Setter<?> to handle your request format.
-HttpTextFormat.inject will use this setter to set the traceparent and tracestate fields in your request.
+The key to this implementation is to override the put method in HttpTextFormat.Setter<?> to handle your request format.
+HttpTextFormat.inject will use this setter to set traceparent and tracestate headers in your requests.
 These values will be used to propagate your span context to external services.

 ```java
 import org.springframework.beans.factory.annotation.Autowired;